IJS Collar Strategy

 IJS (iShares S&P Small-Cap 600 Value ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.

-The iShares S&P Small-Cap 600 Value ETF seeks to track the investment results of an index composed of small-capitalization U.S. equities that exhibit value characteristics.
+The iShares S&P Small-Cap 600 Value ETF (IJS) is structured to replicate the investment returns of a specific underlying index.
+This index is composed of American companies with smaller market capitalizations that are distinguished by their inherent value characteristics.

 What is a collar on IJS?